jarviscanada/jarvis_data_eng_NarimanAlimuradov/core_java/twitter/README.md

 The implementation consists of five main components.

-**CLI App**
+**TwitterCLIApp.java**

-This file handles arguments and passes them on to the **controller**.
+>This file handles arguments and passes them on to the **controller**.
 It will then take the result and output it as JSON into the console.
-Each dependency is created here, and the API key environment variables are sent to the HTTP helper.
+>Each dependency is created here, and the API key environment variables are sent to the HTTP helper.

-**Controller**
+**TwitterController.java**

-The controller parses the arguments and formats them for the **service**.
-Tweet objects are instantiated here that will be used to store and send data throughout the components.
+>The controller parses the arguments and formats them for the **service**.
+Tweet objects are instantiated here

-**Service**
+>that will be used to store and send data throughout the components.

+**TwitterService.java**

-The service checks the business logic and ensures the arguments are valid.
+>The service checks the business logic and ensures the arguments are valid.
-For example, we make sure that the Tweet is not over the character limit, and the coordinates are within range.
+>For example, we make sure that the Tweet is not over the character limit, and the coordinates are within range.
-It then sends the valid results to the **DAO**.
+>It then sends the valid results to the **DAO**.

-**DAO**
+**TwitterDao.java**

-The DAO will build the URI that will be used to make the HTTP request using the validated arguments.
+>The DAO will build the URI that will be used to make the HTTP request using the validated arguments.
-This URI is then finally sent to the **HTTP helper**.
+>This URI is then finally sent to the **HTTP helper**.

-**HTTP Helper**
+**TwitterHttpHelper**

-The HTTP helper will use the URI to execute the HTTP request to post, show, or delete a Tweet.
+>The HTTP helper will use the URI to execute the HTTP request to post, show, or delete a Tweet.

 ### Models
 In our DAO design, we create a **Tweet** object that is used to represent the Tweets we work with.